 Public Finance Association (PFA)

-The School of Public and Environmental Affairs Undergraduate Student Association (SPEA - USA) works to bring together the SPEA undergraduate student body to collectively improve the SPEA undergraduate student experience.
-In order to meet this mission, the SPEA Undergraduate Student Association:
+The School of Public and Environmental Affairs Undergraduate Student Organization (SPEA - USO) works to bring together the SPEA undergraduate student body to collectively improve the SPEA undergraduate student experience.
+In order to meet this mission, the SPEA Undergraduate Student Organization:

 - Advocates on behalf of the interests of the undergraduate student body to the administration by serving as the official undergraduate student governing body at SPEA